 Who doesn’t enjoy mouth-watering food?

-The increasing interest in scrumptious Korean cuisine has led to hundreds of restaurants offering Korean dishes.
-They are fantastic for health too.
+The increasing interest in scrumptious food has led to hundreds of restaurants offering Korean dishes.
+They are also fantastic for health.

 Kimchi, Bibimbap, Bulgogi, Jjigae, Jajangmyeon, and Samgyeopsal are nutritious, spicy, hearty, and delicious reasons to learn Korean.